-- (1) Exposure Monitoring. - (A) The employer shall establish and maintain an accurate record of all monitoring required in subsection (d). - (B) This record shall include: - The date(s), number, duration, location and results of each of the samples taken, including a description of the sampling procedure used to determine representative employee exposure where applicable; - 2.
+- (1) Exposure assessment. - (A) The employer shall establish and maintain an accurate record of all monitoring and other data used in conducting employee exposure assessments as required in subsection (d). - (B) Exposure monitoring records shall include: - The date(s), number, duration, location and results of each of the samples taken if any, including a description of the sampling procedure used to determine representative employee exposure where applicable; - 2.
 A description of the sampling and analytical methods used and evidence of their accuracy; - 3.
 The type of respiratory protective devices worn, if any; - 4.
 Name, social security number, and job classification of the employee monitored and of all other employees whose exposure the measurement is intended to represent; and - 5.
+The environmental variables that could affect the measurement of employee exposure. - (C) The employer shall maintain monitoring and other exposure assessment records in accordance with the provisions of section 3204.

+(2) Medical surveillance.

-The environmental variables that could affect the measurement of employee exposure. - (C) The employer shall maintain these monitoring records for at least 40 years or for the duration of employment plus 20 years, whichever is longer. - (2) Medical Surveillance. - (A) The employer shall establish and maintain an accurate record for each employee subject to medical surveillance as required by subsection (j). - (B) This record shall include: - 1.
+- (A) The employer shall establish and maintain an accurate record for each employee subject to medical surveillance as required by subsection (j). - (B) This record shall include: - 1.
 The name, social security number, and description of the duties of the employee; - 2.
 A copy of the physician's written opinions; - 3.
-Results of any monitoring of exposure to airborne lead done for that employee and the representative exposure level supplied to the physician; and - 4.
-Any employee medical complaints related to exposure to lead. - (C) The employer shall keep, or assure that the examining physician keeps, the following medical records:
+Results of any airborne exposure monitoring done on or for that employee and provided to the physician; and - 4.
+Any employee medical complaints related to exposure to lead. - (C) The employer shall keep, or assure that the examining physician keeps, the following medical records: - 1.
+A copy of the medical examination results including medical and work history required under subsection (j); - 2.
+A description of the laboratory procedures and a copy of any standards or guidelines used to interpret the test results or references to that information; - 3.
+A copy of the results of biological monitoring. - (D) The employer shall maintain or assure that the physician maintains medical records in accordance with the provisions of section 3204.

+(3) Medical removals.

-- 1. A copy of the medical examination results including medical and work history required under subsection (j). - 2.
-A description of the laboratory procedures and a copy of any standards or guidelines used to interpret the test results or references to that information. - 3.
-A copy of the results of biological monitoring. - (D) The employer shall maintain or assure that the physician maintains those medical records for at least 40 years, or for the duration of employment plus 20 years, whichever is longer. - (3) Medical Removals. - (A) The employer shall establish and maintain an accurate record for each employee removed from current exposure to lead pursuant to subsection (k). - (B) Each record shall include: - 1.
+- (A) The employer shall establish and maintain an accurate record for each employee removed from current exposure to lead pursuant to subsection (k). - (B) Each record shall include: - 1.
 The name and social security number of the employee; - 2.
-The date on each occasion that the employee was removed from current exposure to lead as well as the corresponding date on which the employee was returned to his or her former job status; - 3.
-A brief explanation of how each removal was or is being accomplished; and - 4.
-A statement with respect to each removal indicating whether or not the reason for the removal was an elevated blood lead level. - (C) The employer shall maintain each medical removal record for at least the duration of an employee's employment. - (4) Availability. - (A) The employer shall make available upon request all records required to be maintained by this subsection to the Chief and the Director for examination and copying.
+The date of each occasion that the employee was removed from current exposure to lead as well as the corresponding date on which the employee was returned to his or her former job status; - 3.
+A brief explanation of how each removal was or is being accomplished; and - A statement with respect to each removal indicating whether or not the reason for the removal was an elevated blood lead level.

+(C) The employer shall maintain each medical removal record for at least the duration of an employee's employment.